pranayakhadgi/blackberry-legacy/README.md

 ### What Doesn't (And Why I Stopped)

 The original goal was to have a "Linux-like" setup on the phone for minimal productivity.
 But here's the thing: implementing that would reintroduce the same complexity and distractions I was trying to avoid.
-The simplest viable setup—Z10 as a web client to a laptop—already requires discipline and setup effort.

 Pushing it further began to look complicated, as I later found out from a couple of Youtube videos that having linux on my phone needed hardware chip installation and few soldering (I don't have the tools for that)